Annual event set for Friday at Havelock Tourist and Event Center

 That’s one of the goals of the Eastern Carolina Aviation Heritage Foundation’s annual Fly-In and Movie Night from 5 to 9 p.m.
 Friday at the Havelock Tourist and Event Center.

-The event features plenty of activities, demonstrations and displays that focus on science, technology, engineering and math, as all as the showing of the Disney movie “Moana” beginning around 7 p.m.
+The event features plenty of activities, demonstrations and displays that focus on science, technology, engineering and math, as well as the showing of the Disney movie “Moana” beginning around 7 p.m.

 “It’s always a fun event,” said Amanda Ohlensehlen, a member of the foundation and Havelock’s economic developer.
 “The kids won’t realize how much they are learning, and we hope to inspire them to take more of an interest in those science and math classes in school and maybe chose a career in aviation that is such a big part of this area.”